 SPx Radar Coverage Tool Pro uses a combination of terrain information and line-of-sight calculations to estimate the visibility of targets at given heights, as seen by radars at user-specified locations.
 Because the tool is using geometric line-of-sight calculations, the coverage map generated may equally apply to optical sensors located at the same sites.

-The professional version allows radar coverage information to calculated for up to 10 radar sites, simultaneously, and for the resultant coverage map to be exported to a KML file.
+The professional version allows radar coverage information to be calculated for up to 10 radar sites, simultaneously, and for the resultant coverage map to be exported to a KML file.
 This enables the coverage map data to be displayed in third party GIS systems that support KML format, such as Google Earth.

 The position and height of the radar are specified, together with the end range, top beam angle and bottom beam angle.
 Targets that would be above or below the beam are deemed not to be visible.
 The parameters for each of the radar objects may be set independently.